Tandem place choice

 Is one tandem place much easier or safer than the others?

 The core tandem process and weather discipline are broadly similar.
-The guide helps you choose by route, base, and landscape character rather than inventing a false comfort ranking.
+The guide helps you choose by route, base, and landscape character rather than inventing a false safety or comfort ranking.

 Continue in this guide